dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="dql"></a>DQL (Dataloop Query Language)
 The Dataloop platform gives you different capabilities to organize your data in Datasets, folders, and versioning systems, you still need the ability to query your data.
 This is where our **Dataloop Query Language** becomes useful.
 When using the DQL in the SDK, additional fields such as sort, page, and pageSize can be defined to sort the data that is returned from the Query.
 Every DQL query has the following components:
-- Resource: The target Resource for the Query.
-The Resource can be Items or Annotations.
+- Resource - The target Resource for the Query; the Resource can be Items or Annotations;
-- Filter: The Filter includes Attributes and logical operators to filter Items.
+- Filter - The Filter includes Attributes and logical operators to filter Items.

 ## E
 ### <a name="entity"></a>Entity
 A Dataloop data model object.
 Represented by a json.
+It contains information about the various Dataloop entities and their related functions/operations and data.
+For example for “Item” entities - Download, Update (e.g. update its metadata), or update its status in task.

 ### <a name="execution"></a>Execution ([Entity](#entity))
 Execution refers to the process of executing a function within the FaaS Service.
 When a user submits a function for Execution, the FaaS Service creates a container to run the function and provides any necessary inputs.
 The function is executed within the container, and the results are returned to the user.

-### <a name="execution"></a>ExecutionIO ([Entity](#entity))
+### <a name="executionio"></a>ExecutionIO ([Entity](#entity))
 ExecutionIO or Execution input is the same input the function requires.
 The input will be provided to the method the Execution invokes.
 The input of Dataloop type (Item, Dataset, Annotation, etc.) should be passed with an ID of the corresponding entity or it can be an input of type Json that can have any JSON serializable value and will provide it as is to the method.